Louvivien/letthemlive/readme.md

 ## Ongoing work

 The integration of AutoGPT, LangChain, and Instagram is complete.
-It can engage in a conversation, follow user based on a topic.
+It can engage in a conversation, follow user based on a topic and comment.
-We will add some other methods in instagram and add other social media.
+We will add some other methods in instagram and add other social media : can identify the content of an image and comment from what it as identified in the picture

-Currently adding method to generate images with DeamBooth model and Replicate.
+For now the client is not connected to the server

 ## Contributing